NBISweden/development-guidelines/README.md

 way that is convenient.
 It's also possible for the author to leave comments on GitHub (in addition to the meta-comments that the commit messages themselves already provide)
-    * With the pull request.
+    * With the pull request
-    * On separate commits (?).
+    * On separate commits (?)
-    * On separate lines in the commits.
+    * On separate lines in the commits

 6. If there's more than one reviewer, one of the reviewers is designated as the "main" reviewer.
 This reviewer will later do one extra thing (see